stephen-hlx/overcooked/README.md

 - [Invariant](#invariant)
 - [In-Memory Implementation](#in-memory-implementation)

-In the rest of this section, the Two Phase Commit is frequently used as an example.
+In the rest of this section, the Two Phase Commit sample is frequently used as an example.

 ### Actor and Action
 A distributed system consists of more than one actor.